bitrise-io/ioscodesigning/docs/generating-code-signing-files.md

 1. Start Xcode
 2. Select Xcode > Preferences from the navigation bar.
 3. At the top of the window select `Accounts`.
-6. Select your Apple ID and your team from the right side bar, then click on `View Details...`.
+4. Select your Apple ID and your team, then select `Download Manual Profiles`.
-7. A dialog will appear where you will see your code signing identities and the provisioning profiles.
-8. Under Provisioning Profiles locate the ones you are looking for and click on the `Download` button.
-Xcode will download the profile and move it to its location automatically.
+5. Go to `~/Library/MobileDevice/Provisioning Profiles/` and your profiles should be there.

 ### Generate a Provisioning Profile manually